Monterey District Natural Resources Volunteer Program

 Thank you to all the hardworking volunteers who join us each month.
 Together, we accomplish so much!

-Follow us on Instagram @Monterey_natresource_volunteer
+Follow us on Instagram: @Monterey_natresource_volunteer

 Snowy Plover Guardian Program

-California State Parks and the Monterey Audubon Society are excited to announce the return of our Plover Guardian Program!
 The goal of program is to encourage public stewardship of coastal ecosystems and to promote responsible recreation practices that protect native species, especially the Western Snowy Plover, a Federally Threatened shore bird that nests and overwinters on our beaches.
-For more information, or to be added to our mailing list, please contact us at: Volunteer.Monterey@CA.Parks.gov
+Join our team of beach-roaming Plover Guardians and make a difference for this special habitat.